-4.1 FRAMING REQUIREMENTS: The rough framed opening to receive the door shall be sufficiently larger in width and height than the actual frame dimensions of the door.
+4.1 FRAMING REQUIREMENTS: The rough opening framed to receive the door shall be sufficiently larger in width and height than the actual frame dimensions of the door.
 To assure adequate clearance, the framer shall follow the SWI's recommended rough opening dimensions which are 1/2" on both sides of the door units and 1/2" over the frame OD size in height.
-The opening should be 1" greater than the frame outside dimension in width and 1/2" greater in height.
-Per ASTM E2112, the framing members comprising the rough opening shall be within 1⁄2" of plumb, level, square and true prior to the installation of the window.
+In other words; the opening should be 1"greater than the frame outside dimensions in width and 1/2" in height.
+Per ASTM E2112, the framing members comprising the rough opening shall be within 1⁄4" of plumb, level, square and true prior to the installation of the window.
 The studs shall be free of voids, holes, chipping, twisting, or other conditions that will not allow the sealants and flashings to maintain continuous contact.
-A self-adhered flashing material is recommended.
-The wall framing needs to be covered by backing support or sheathing before the flashing can be applied.
+As self-adhered flashing material is recommended, the wall framing needs to be covered by backing support or sheathing before the flashing can be applied.
 The flashing will be applied onto the sheathing and the door frame will be mounted with the nailing fin flush against the sheathing.